maddogmossy/SewerSwarmReportingPricing/complete_workflow_documentation.md

 4. ✅ 82 sections stored to database

 ### REQUIRED FIX:
-Investigate why the while loop is terminating early or skipping 11 pattern matches.
+Investigate why the while loop is terminating early or skipping 12 pattern matches.
 The issue is in the pattern matching logic, not the content extraction logic.

 ### EXPECTED RESULT:
-- 93 sections in database (94 patterns minus section 8)
+- 94 sections in database (95 total minus section 8)
 - Only section 8 legitimately missing per user confirmation
 - All other sections should show "no data recorded" for missing fields

-This confirms the user's original observation: only section 8 should be missing, but 11 additional sections are being incorrectly dropped during extraction.
+This confirms the user's original observation: only section 8 should be missing, but 12 additional sections are being incorrectly dropped during extraction.